Power engaging selling experiences with Logik.io Guided Selling for CPQ

 To learn more about the guided selling tools provided by Salesforce, you can visit the Salesforce CPQ Trailhead.
 From there, you'll be able to find extensive training on how all Salesforce software works, focusing on CPQ and guided selling.
 The Salesforce CPQ Guided Selling Trailhead will provide you with information specific to the company's guided selling tools and the opportunity path Salesforce provides.
 To see some Salesforce CPQ examples or learn more about Salesforce CPQ pricing, you can visit the main product page on their site.

-Guided Selling Examples Salesforce
+Section 4 Guided Selling Examples Salesforce

 For those of you who'd like to see a bit more about how guided selling in Salesforce CPQ works, there are some extra resources at your disposal.
 In addition to the Salesforce CPQ Guided Selling Trailhead mentioned above, the company has a video overview on its YouTube channel: Guided selling with Salesforce CPQ.
 You can also browse other videos on its channel to see additional Salesforce CPQ examples play out in real time.